department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase-2-3-4/session-notes.md

 ### Veteran #7
 - Greeted by MSA, she checked him in.
 Then asked if he would be willing to try our mobile check in process.
 - He pulled out his phone, and used the camera on the QR code.
 Described receiving a text about getting some information to start the check in process...
-- He received a weblink, which he opened, entered some information (assuming phone and last 4 of social)
+- He received a weblink, which he opened, entered some information (last name and last 4 of social)
 - He quickly came back up to the check in desk and **reported to the MSA that his mailing address was outdated**.
 The MSA captured the new address and he continued through the process by answering "yes".
 - He described both of his appointments were listed, checked in for the first and sat down.
 - On the scale of 0-10, he gave it a 9.